mitzki/EnergenieMagic/README.md

 # energenie-magic
-Package to get and set states of the energenie power stripe sockets.
+Package to get and set states of the energenie power strip sockets.

 Tested with Node 8.5.0